caktux/Swipy/README.md

 ### CSS ###

 Swipy includes it's own CSS when launched, if you prefer loading it before or throwing it in your compressor go ahead.
-Just set <code>options.path.css</code> to <code>false</code>.
+Just set `options.path.css` to `false`.
 You should also be able to style this as you like.
 Swipy includes a navigation bar that uses FontAwesome icons, make sure you add that for full awesomeness out of the box.
+Otherwise just include `lib/fontello/css/swipy.css` and `lib/fontello/css/animation.css` which include the necessary font icons, thanks to [Fontello](http://fontello.com/).

 ```html
 <link type="text/css" rel="stylesheet" media="all" href="/scripts/swipy/swipy.css" />